cp3402-students/cp3402-2022-1-site-team05/development.md

 Local Development - The team will pull from remote git repo (https://github.com/cp3402-students/cp3402-2022-1-site-team05/) to work on and push changes as neccessary
 Database control - The database is updated from the staging site and dumped as backup when neccessary Deloyment to staging site - Staging environment is connecteed to remote repository above.
 When changes need to be staged, a git pull can be run on the server to update wp-content folder.
 (Automation to be added later)
+To pull the repro to staging enviroment log in to AWS lightsail -> open terminal for staging instance -> cd to opt/bitnami/wordpress/wp-content$ type -> **INFO needed